API References

 ) -> Vector{Int64}

-Compute an Array, mapping the value corresponding to elements of dict to the input AbstractDict.
+Compute an array, mapping the values corresponding to elements of dict from the input AbstractDict.

 fit!(model::NaiveBayesClassifier, ::Features, class)